muritane/coordination-architecture/architectural_hygiene.md

 - Responsibility must be explicit and bounded.
 - Buffers must be owned.
 - Signals obey conservation.
-- Disconnection reveals topology; it does not create disturbance.
+- Disconnection reveals topology.
-- Refusal is a routing signal, not a breach.
+- Refusal is a routing signal.
 - Trust cannot replace structure.

 ---

-## Status
+## Status Note

 This document is intentionally incomplete.

 Its usefulness depends on:

 - exposure to real execution,
 - willingness to revise routing,
 - resistance to moral substitution.

-Systems that require unbounded sinks to function are not cooperative.
+Systems that require unbounded sinks to function
+are not cooperative.

 They are **miswired**.

 ---

-## Closing Note
+## Closing

 Architectural hygiene is not about doing less.

 It is about **not letting systems run on invisible dissipation borrowed from specific agents**.

-When topology is honest,
+When topology is explicit:

+- signals route,
+- buffers fill,
+- failures localize,
+- redesign becomes possible.

-no one needs to be a sink.
+No one needs to be a sink.

-Signals route.
-Buffers fill.
-Systems adapt.

-That is cooperation without illusion.
+That is coordination without illusion.